 freeway Type post Author Eric Hedin Date July 17, 2023 CategoriesIntelligent DesignLife SciencesOrigin of Life Tagged , abiogenesis, ants, cell phones, civilization, foresight, functional complexity, GPS, honeybees, information, insects, instinct, intelligent design, natural disasters, natural processes, non-life, San Diego, unguided natural processes The Origin of Life and the Wonder of Daily Existence Eric Hedin July 17, 2023 Intelligent Design, Life Sciences, Origin of Life 5 Sometimes, civilization’s design breaks down, and we then see how complex, interdependent, and fragile the system really is.
 Read More ›

-golden retriever Type post Date July 27, 2020 CategoriesBiologyIntelligent Design Tagged , American Geophysical Union, animals, Astrobiology Magazine, birds, Breitbart, Current Biology, Eric Anderson, evolutionists, geomagnetic field, GPS, Illustra Media, insects, intelligent design, Living Waters, lobsters, mammals, navigation, random mutation, reptiles, sea turtles, Somalia, Swansea University, Temple University, University of Oxford, University of Pennsylvania Many “Miracles”: Navigation Arose Independently Across Diverse Animal Species Science and Culture July 27, 2020 Biology, Intelligent Design 9 From sea turtles to the family dog, animals travel unerringly over long distances using geophysical cues.
+golden retriever Type post Date July 27, 2020 CategoriesBiologyIntelligent Design Tagged , animals, Astrobiology Magazine, birds, Breitbart, Current Biology, Eric Anderson, evolutionists, GPS, Illustra Media, insects, intelligent design, Living Waters, lobsters, mammals, navigation, random mutation, reptiles, sea turtles, Swansea University, University of Oxford, University of Pennsylvania Many “Miracles”: Navigation Arose Independently Across Diverse Animal Species Science & Culture July 27, 2020 Biology, Intelligent Design 9 From sea turtles to the family dog, animals travel unerringly over long distances using geophysical cues.
 And it all evolved, independently, by chance!
 Believe that?
 Read More ›

-books-in-box Type post Author Mike Keas Date December 18, 2018 CategoriesFaith & Science Tagged , __k-review, 1984 (novel), 2001: A Space Odyssey, Amazon, artificial intelligence, Big Brother, China, Christmas gifts, drone, extraterrestrials, George Orwell, GPS, H.G.
-Wells, Johannes Kepler, Michael Keas, myths, pilots, religion, science, science fiction, smartphone, Stanley Kubrick, textbooks, Unbelievable Unbelievable: Science Fiction, Science Fact, and How to Tell the Difference Mike Keas December 18, 2018 Faith & Science 4 My box of books just arrived.
+books-in-box Type post Author Mike Keas Date December 18, 2018 CategoriesFaith & Science Tagged , __k-review, 1984 (novel), 2001: A Space Odyssey, Amazon, artificial intelligence, China, Christmas gifts, extraterrestrials, George Orwell, GPS, H.G.
+Wells, Johannes Kepler, Michael Keas, myths, religion, science, science fiction, smartphone, Stanley Kubrick, textbooks, Unbelievable Unbelievable: Science Fiction, Science Fact, and How to Tell the Difference Mike Keas December 18, 2018 Faith & Science 4 My box of books just arrived.
 Now you know what all of my family and best local friends are getting for Christmas this year.
 Read More ›